- August 18, 2022

 Honda has chosen to give their supermini a hardcore makeover as part of the mid-cycle update of the three-year-old vehicles.
 This is a look at the Honda Fit Hybrid RS for 2023, which is said to have a little more power than the current model.

 Although Honda hasn’t yet disclosed the new Fit RS’s output.
 This is due to the Japanese hatchback’s decision to keep its current 1.5-liter hybrid system.
 Which is said to provide “greater output and enhanced acceleration response”.
 This system produces a combined 107 horsepower (80 kW) and 253 Nm (187 lb-ft) of torque.
 In terms of performance, it can reach a high speed of 175 km/h and complete a sprint from 0 to 100 km/h in 9.4 seconds.
+Honda Fit is a very zippy car in its segment.
+It also provides great fuel economy.

 This variant, according to the large Japanese automaker, has greater power and better acceleration quickness.
 Additionally, there is a driving mode selector that is unique to the Fit RS that lets you choose between Normal, Sport, and Econ.
 Additionally, the deceleration choice on this particular model represented by paddles positioned behind the steering wheel.
 Similar to the Honda Clarity, this feature regulates the amount of regenerative braking on the vehicle.